Abstract

 However, the observer situated in the approximately stationary in relation to the space “ECI coordinate system”, will observe how the Earth is rotating and that every point of the Earth’s surface is moving.
 They will see that the transmitting and receiving stations, positioned steadily on the ground surface, move eastward (along with the ground surface), at the linear speed V for the respective latitude.

 The case “Eastward Transmission”.
-Station B is located precisely east of station A. Let the fixed position of station A and the fixed position of station B on the Earth’s surface at moment t are XA(t) and XB(t), respectively.
+Receiving station B is located precisely east of station A. Let the fixed position of station A and the fixed position of station B on the Earth’s surface at moment t are XA(t) and XB(t), respectively.
 The ground distance between station A and station B is equal to D.

 Station A transmits an electromagnetic signal (light beam) eastward at time tI to station B, which receives it at time tF.
 The time interval of the light beam travel is (tF – tI).
 During this time interval, each point of the Earth’s surface has moved in the stationary space at a distance Δ=V(tF – tI), where V is the linear velocity of the Earth’s surface in the stationary space for the respective latitude.